Debu922/SpeEdLabs-AVReport/README.md

 # SpeEdLabs-AV-Report
-Automatically generate AV Report vidoes from text and image inputs.
+Automatically generate AV Report videos from text and image inputs.
+Report based on student performance data fetched and anlyzed for SpeEdLabs Pvt.
+Ltd.

+Archived on 2023-04-07

 ## Requirements:
 * FFmpeg